Skip to main content

 Preview parity

 Path-traced export rebuilds the scene for physically based rendering, but it preserves the key scientific visualization controls from Preview Mode: atom size/opacity, stick width, cage opacity/width, occupied-cage emphasis, H-bond width/opacity, PBC box visibility, and occupied guest highlights including guest atom size and guest bond width.
+CHILL+ is carried into path-traced output.
+Classified water oxygens retain their class colors, class visibility filters apply to complete water molecules, non-water residues remain available, and the classified O–O network uses the active width, opacity, and per-class or override color in the GPU path tracer.
+The CPU still-image fallback also carries the classified colors, visibility, and network geometry, subject to the CPU backend’s simpler material model.

 Presets